codygeary/CVfunk-Modules/README.md

 ### Magnets
 Simulate magnetism using an Ising spin-lattice.
 Interact with the spin-lattice with CV inputs.
 Outputs 24 4-pole filtered LFO signals.

+### Ouros
+A stereo phase injection oscillator with a unique polar display.
+Generate unique timbres, animated waveforms, and stereo effects.
+Morph continuously in an enormous latent space of complex wave shapes.

 See the [User's Manual](/img/CV_funk_Manual.pdf) for more information.